 Men – Only needs a rucksack for a week’s holiday.
 Women – Wouldn’t be seen dead with a rucksack dahling, and this wheely case isn’t going to wheel itself you know!

 Its very interesting to read how both men and women can be adventurous, organised and motivated to travel.
 We often do things we never thought we would do thanks to our partners and friends of differing gender.
 It’s great to see that there is no clear winner in this battle of the sexes.
 While we may not have entirely dispelled the myths of men and women this goes some way to prove that together we get an even more exciting travel experience.

 What’s your experience of travelling with a partner or friend?
 Have they improved or hampered your travel experience?
 We’d love to know your thoughts.
-Send us a tweet at @travelwithamate or leave a comment below.
+Send us a tweet at @travelwithamate or comment on our Facebook page.